 Viet Thanh Nguyen on redefining what it means to be a refugee

 Viet Thanh Nguyen was born in what was previously known as South Vietnam in 1971.
 Four years later, after the fall of Saigon, his family was forced to flee to the United States as refugees, eventually settling in California.
-His first novel, The Sympathizer, is an ambitious, disturbing book that explores the aftermath of the Vietnam War through the eyes of a Communist Party spy who escapes Saigon for California, where he carries on his double life through assassinations and the making of a Hollywood war film.
+His first novel The Sympathizer, is an ambitious, disturbing novel that explores the aftermath of the Vietnam War through the eyes of a Communist Party spy who escapes Saigon for California, where he carries on his double life through assassinations and the making of a Hollywood war film.

 On the degradation of Vietnamese "boat people"

 By 1978 Vietnam was a poor country.
 People were starving, there was a lot of desperation and the victorious Vietnamese government was persecuting people who had been affiliated with the defeated regime.
 People started fleeing the country, and for most people — tens of thousands of people — their only option was to flee by boat.

 It was a huge issue for the Vietnamese refugee community to see their compatriots going through this horrible experience.
 There are some estimates that half the people who took to the seas by boat didn't make it to their destination.
 So as a boy, I was aware that the rest of the world saw the Vietnamese people in this way, as victims of war and as "boat people," as the press labeled them.
 But this seemed really inadequate to me, because I knew the complexities of Vietnamese life and I knew that thinking of them as "boat people" automatically was demeaning.
 It brought pity to them and in some cases helped to rescue them, but it was also a way of relegating them to a really abject status.
 There had to be another way to think of these people.
 So I choose to think of them as heroic.
 They undertook a really risky journey, knowing that these were the odds, and to see them purely as victims was woefully inadequate.